artemderkach/STM32F446RE-examples-zig/README.md

 .thumb_func
 _start:
 ```
 3. `_start` not exposed
 `ld.lld: warning: cannot find entry symbol _start; not setting start address` is occurring when compiling the code.
 `_start` function should be exposed by adding `.global` in assembly file.
 `.global _start`

 ### Lessons learned
 1. binary size
 While trying to solve `#1` problem i digged into `.elf` to solve the issue.
-When investigating the question raised:
+When investigating, the question raised:
 'why are elf files so huge in comparison to actual work been done?'.
 File contains `.ARM.attributes`, `.comment`,
 `.symtab`, `.shstrtab`, `.strtab` sections.
 Apparently only a part of sections are being flashed into device
 (still need to figure what rules are used for it).
 2. reset sequence
 One last thing to know when starting is a reset sequence.
 This will explain the need for `.word _start` when writing code.
 Best described by paragraph from cortex-m3/4 book:
 > After reset and before the processor starts executing the program, the Cortex-M